 Furthermore, Hungarian cultural policy is characterised by pragmatism, in which there is an absence of basic official documents.
 The orientation of cultural policies and practices are rarely guided by high level statements, legal acts, strategic plans or theoretical documents.
 The previous government made efforts to change this characteristic by composing two draft middle-term strategies, but both were shelved after a change of minister.
 The place of overarching strategies has been taken by legislation in certain cultural domains: film and the performing arts.
 As a new phenomenon, however, in 2012 medium term strategies have been disclosed by all nine sub-boards of the National Cultural Fund following that of the main Board.

-A few areas had found their way into the National Strategic Reference Framework for the EU Structural Funds (initially called the New Hungary Development Plan), which required some kind of strategic planning of rationalisation and modernisation of libraries, museums and houses of culture (socio-cultural activities), as well as of the place of culture in urban development and regeneration.
+A few areas had found their way into the National Strategic Reference Framework for the EU Structural Funds, which required some kind of strategic planning of rationalisation and modernisation of libraries, museums and houses of culture (socio-cultural activities), as well as of the place of culture in urban development and regeneration.